• Skip to primary navigation

 A secure web gateway (SWG) is a cybersecurity solution that protects your network against unwanted software or malware users may encounter on the web.
 It does this by granting your IT or SecOps team granular control over what users on the company network can do while online.
 For example, your team can use an SWG to prevent users from connecting to sites that pose a security risk.
 Your team can also use a secure web gateway to control what users can do using web-based applications, enforcing company policies, or lowering the risk of data loss.

 In this blog, we unpack how a secure web gateway can fit into your security stack.
-And if you’re ready to invest in an SWG security solution, we recommend downloading our free Gartner™ Quick Answer: How Do We Optimize the Cost of Secure Web Gateways?1 In this guide, analysts discuss ways you can make the most of your investment by optimizing your SWG to fit your organization or planning and monitoring SWG usage to avoid surprise expenses.
+In this guide, analysts discuss ways you can make the most of your investment by optimizing your SWG to fit your organization or planning and monitoring SWG usage to avoid surprise expenses.

 Why Does Your Organization Need a Secure Web Gateway?